Our Gi

 made with passion

-The Misogi Dogi uniform has been carefully designed with a lot of love for details.
+The Misogi Dogi uniform is not a simple copy of another keikogi design.
 We listened to the preferences of the aikido community.
 We explored the various aspects and functionalities.
-We tested a series of innovative options.
+We tested innovative options.
 And we are very proud of the result.
 Have a look:

 Fabrics

 According to our survey results and our observation on the tatami, most of us like to wear a single layer, light-medium weight judogi style uniform with a jacket made of rice grain (sashiko) and diamond (hishizashi) canvas.
-These fabrics were not available in organic cotton and have been weaved exclusively for Misogi Dogi.
+These fabrics were not available in organic cotton and have been weaved exclusively for Misogi Dogi’s aikido jackets.

-For the prototypes, we used waffer fabric.
-Many aikidoist who tried on the prototypes loved this fabric: it is light and strong, a bit elastic and very absorbent.
+For the prototypes, we used waffle fabric made from organic cotton.
+Many aikidoist who tried on the prototypes loved this fabric: it is light and strong, a bit elastic and very absorbent: perfect for summer training and for travelling to aikido seminars.
 Thus, we kept the light jackets in our collection and made many clients happy.

 Misogi Dogi uniforms are made of GOTS certified organic cotton fabric.
 GOTS is the world wide leading certification for sustainable textiles: all along the supply chain, from the cotton seed to the finishing mill, only environmental friendly, natural methods are used to grow the cotton and produce the fabric, without genetically modified organisms and without harmful chemicals.